c3lestin/c3lestin.github.io/_posts/2022-08-30-cisco-cyber-attack.md

 - Complete eradication of the threat actor’s wrongdoing
 - Recover your systems

-The rest of this post will briefly analyze the use of an attack method called **Living Off The Land** (LOtL)  leveraging  an operating system built-in tool for enumeration and persistence.
-I mean why drop other tools to the victim's system while you can already use the in-house tools.
+The rest of this post will briefly analyze the use of an attack method called **Living Off The Land** (LOtL)  leveraging  an operating system built-in tools for enumeration and persistence.
+I mean why drop other tools to a victim's system while you can already use the in-house tools.

 # **Defense V** – Monitor your employees’ IT system use behavior